-Slow water flow should be considered a no-go in your home.
-If you notice water trickling out of your faucets when you turn them on or water slowly draining from the shower or sink, it might be time to flush your water lines and descale your pipes.
+Slow water flow can be an annoyance and a sign of a more significant problem.
+If you notice water trickling out of your faucets or slowly draining from your shower or sink, it might be time to flush your water lines and descale your pipes.

-- Shut off the water heater.
+- Turn off the water heater.

 - Shut the faucet taps.